fortra/nanodump/README.md

 python3 -m pypykatz lsa minidump <dumpfie>
 ```

-### Load nanodump as a SSP
+### Load nanodump as an SSP
-You can load nanodump as a SSP in LSASS to avoid opening a handle.
-The dump will be written to disk at the path that is hardcoded in the DLL (`C:\Windows\Temp\nano.dmp` by default).
+You can load nanodump as an SSP in LSASS to avoid opening a handle.
+The dump will be written to disk with an invalid signature at `C:\Windows\Temp\nano.dmp`.
 Once the dump is completed, `DllMain` will return FALSE to make LSASS unload nanodump.
 To access this functionality, use the `load_ssp` command.
+To change the dump path and signature configuration, modify the function `NanoDump` in [entry.c](source/entry.c) and recompile.

 ## Parameters